ANUJ4/EncryptionAndDecyptionByOwnPasswordBased/README.md

-# Security for encryption and decyption based
+# Security for encryption and decryption based
+main class EncryptionAndDecyptionByOwnPasswordBased create object that takes 16 bit length string as key.